UKHomeOffice-attic/hof-controllers/README.md

 ```

-Then to build the partial, which includes edit button
+Then to build the template partial

 ```html
 {{#fields}}